Serbia police detain at least 38 people as opposition plans more protests against election results

 Opposition group Serbia Against Violence has been staging protests since the Dec.
 17 elections, saying there has been election fraud, particularly in the capital, Belgrade.
 Some politicians began a hunger strike.

-On Sunday evening, hundreds of protesters tried to enter Belgrade's city council, breaking windows, before riot police pushed them back using tear gas, pepper spray and batons.
+On Sunday evening, protesters tried to enter Belgrade's city council, breaking windows, before riot police pushed them back using tear gas, pepper spray and batons.

 Senior police official Ivica Ivkovic told reporters that those detained were facing charges of inciting violent change of constitutional order — in reference to attempting to overthrow the government — and violent behavior.
-He added that eight officers were injured, several of them seriously.
+He added that eight officers were injured, including some seriously.

 Police “are ready and capable of countering any acts of violence with determination," Ivkovic said.